MADH95/JSONLoader/README.md

 Here is the [documentation](https://docs.google.com/document/d/1QLAfomaTcatm-foU2P1ZoqGQFFvhCfmEnN4jIxAWceQ/edit?usp=sharing) for making sigils.

+## Talking Cards

+The latest version of JSONLoader allows you to create talking cards!
+To do this, your file needs to end in '\_talk.json'.

+All of the documentation for that can be found [here](https://github.com/KBMackenzie/InscryptionJSONDump/blob/main/Documentation/Talking_Card_Guide.md).

 ## Converting Existing Cards to JLDR2

 In order to have compatability with mod manager, version 2.0.0 breaks backwards compatability by default.
 Don't worry though!
 This mod comes with a backwards compatibility mode that can optionally be turned on.
 When turned on, all existing .JLDR files will be read in, converted to .JLDR2 files, and dumped back into the folder where the original JLDR was found.
 However, I cannot guarantee that the version will be 100% correct, especially when it comes to assigning the appropriate prefix to the card (see the first heading below under 'Custom Cards').